IvanGas/BeamStressLib/README.md

 # BeamStressLib
-Improved "General Flexible Beam" of Simscape, that compute von-Mises stress at beam ends for rectangular beams.

 Simscape is a powerful tool embedded in Simulink environment that helps you to model physical systems.
 Simscape multubody give the possibility to model flexible beams using Euler theory.
 However, in engineering problems, it is very common to design and optimize structural elements, and for this reason it is important to keep under control the stress in the structure.
 Simscape library does not provide such important information (and moreover it is not easy to extract information like displacements or forces).
 The aim of this library is to expand Simscape beam library, providing all the information an engineer requires, in a straightforward way.

 This block relies on Simscape "General Flexible Beam" to represent static and dynamic behaviour of flexible beam, with a rectangular cross-section, estimating the stress (and other results) at its ends.
 The flexible element used is "General Flexible Beam" of Simscape library in order to be compatible also with Simscape releases before 2020a.